axllent/phpmybackup/README.md

 -----------------

 -   Only download changed/altered tables (checksum)
--   Allows skipping of specified tables from backups
+-   Allows skipping of specified databases from backups (supports wildcard)
--   Allows skipping of specified table-data (ie: only empty table structure is saved)
+-   Allows skipping of specified tables or table-data (supports wildcard)
--   Integrates with \`mysqldump\` for actual sql dumps
+-   Integrates with \`mysqldump\` client for individual sql dumps
--   Backup archive rotation
+-   Backup rotation

 Limitations
 -----------